zdawson/gabby/gabbySpecification.md

 Dialogue Lines
 --------------

+Dialogue lines are lines of text meant to be displayed to the player as part of the dialogue.

 Dialogue lines use one of the following designators:
 - `(Character Name)` The name of the speaking character, written explicitly and surrounded by parentheses `()`.
 - `-` A single dash, implicitly referring to the last character to speak, or to the character who owns the dialogue if no character has been explicitly named.

-Following this, the dialogue text is written.
-The text can also be left blank, changing the current speaker for the following lines.
-An empty dialogue box will not present a prompt to the player, it will be skipped internally by the dialogue engine.

 Valid dialogue lines:
 - Must be a valid line.